PoCInnovation/Workshops/software/24.Git_GitHub/Git/README.md

 Reverting changes comes in handy a lot of times, and you are really happy to know how to do that when you need it.
 It takes all the stress off and allows you to do it properly because you are confident of what you are doing and not hesitating.
-So when you need to do that last minute you will make fewer mistakes by knowing what you are doing.

 ### Remove a mistake/test made locally

-There are multiple ways of doing this but let's see one that I particularly like for its simplicity.
-It used the `git stash` command.
+There are multiple ways of doing this but let's see a pretty simple one using the `git stash` command.

 So you have made changes to test stuff out and realise that you've made a lot of changes and don't want to undo these by hand.
-You can just run `git stash push <files with modifications to drop>` and `git stash drop`, be careful because it isn't retrievable past this point.
+You can just run `git stash push <files with modifications to drop>` and `git stash drop`
+> :warning: Be careful because it isn't retrievable past this point.

-For your knowledge, know that `git stash` also has other commands like `pop` and `apply`.
+For your knowledge, `git stash` also has other commands like `pop` and `apply`.
-`apply` allows you to reapply the changes stored, whereas `pop`, runs apply followed by drop when there are no conflicts.
+`apply` allows you to reapply the changes stored, whereas `pop`, runs `apply` followed by `drop` when there are no conflicts.

 ### Remove a mistake made by a local commit

 Let's say you have committed something locally but not pushed it yet, and you realise that it was a mistake, you can easily delete it with `git reset`.

 The exact command would be `git reset --hard HEAD~N` where N is the number of commits you want to delete.
-Be careful because you won't be able to retrieve it after the fact.
+> :warning: Once again, be careful with this command, you won't be able to retrieve your deleted local commits after

-This could also be used to remove sensitive information, but you would have to rewrite the commit history which isn't that great.
+> :bulb: This could also be used to remove sensitive information pushed by mistake, but you would have to rewrite the commit history which isn't that great.

 ### Remove a mistake made by a pushed commit

+### :pushpin: Tasks:
-First go ahead and add a file named `step2.txt` with "This is a bug", written in it, commit it and push it.
+- Speaking of mistakes, go ahead and add a file named `step2.txt` with "This is a bug", written in it, commit it and push it.

-Remember how we said that making small commits was a good thing, well this is where making small commits comes in handy.
+> Remember how we said that making small commits was a good thing?
+> Well here is a case where making small commits comes in handy :wink:
-Well now you will learn how to revert a commit, which allows fixing bugs easily.
+> You will now learn how to revert a commit, which allows fixing bugs easily.

-#### :pushpin: Tasks:

-Let's assume that the step2.txt was not intended to be pushed, you can simply go ahead and use `git revert` on the commit to revert the changes and get back to the state without this commit.
+- Let's assume that `step2.txt` was not intended to be pushed, you can simply use [`git revert`](https://git-scm.com/docs/git-revert) on the commit to revert the changes and get back to the state without this commit.

-Go ahead and use `git revert` on your last commit.

 ## Step 3 - Branches